shrutikabirje/shru/Addition of two numbers using linux in python.md

 print("sum of 2 numbers is:",v)

 ```
+For opening python interpreter in linux command is python3.

 * n1 and n2 are user defined inputs.
 * v is used to store the result.